Our ISO 9001 certification demonstrates our commitment to quality and continual improvement.

 ISO standards are all about doing things the right way, every time.
 They ensure consistency and set minimum requirements in a range of areas across a business’s processes.
 That makes the business more efficient and improves the quality of its services and products, and gives its clients the reassurance of a robust third-party certification.

 Businesses attain ISO certifications by developing their own policies and procedures in a particular area.
 Then, an external auditor visits to inspect their work and confirm that they meet the requirements of a standard, and they are awarded their certification.
-After that, the firm must undergo a triennial re-certification audit to confirm that they’re still compliant, during which they must show that they’re making continuous improvements.
+After that, the firm must undergo a triennial re-certification audit to confirm that they’re still compliant, during which they must show that they’re making continual improvements.

 What is ISO 9001?